 "They were already leaving," she replied without turning to look at him.
 She listened to the clink of the glasses as he picked them up and carried them to the bar, then the sound of his rag brushing across the table as he wiped it down.

 She stared at him hard, trying to show him that she didn't want company, especially not his.
 But he leaned back and watched her, his expression not even wary.
-When had he stopped being afraid of her? she wondered.
+When had he stopped being afraid of her?
 Was it when she'd fallen in love with Odo?
 Had she shown him how soft she could be?
 How vulnerable?

 Kira's second rule was "Don't let them see how much Odo's leaving hurt you."
 She moved, taking pleasure in the strength of her body as she slid out of the booth and stood up in one graceful motion.
 She looked down at Quark, kept her eyes cold and hard as she tried to show him how dangerous she was.